 When you’re done experimenting with two-color blends, have them mix all three together until the paint is a even-ish brown.

-The Ultimate Toddler Boys’ Craft- Monster Truck Painting
+The Ultimate Toddler Boys’ Art Project- Monster Truck Painting

 Does your toddler love playing with cars and trucks?
 In this portion, they’ll get to send their toys through the mud and onto the paper, leaving a trail of tire marks behind them!
-This part is bound to get messy, so put down a placemat or some kraft paper, or just take the fun outside.
+This part is bound to get messy, so put down a placemat or an activity mat, or just take the fun outside.

 Choose trucks and cars with a variety of tires– some with lines, some with bumps, and some smooth.
 Invite your toddler to “drive” their vehicles through the mud paint, and then across their paper.
-Their paper will quickly become covered with muddy truck tracks, and you’ll have a toddler art activity that matches their interests in no time!
+Their paper will quickly become covered with muddy truck tracks, and you’ll have a toddler boys’ craft that matches their interests in no time!

 Related Post: Edible Finger Paints